ghc-proposals/ghc-proposals/proposals/0494-incomplete-field-binds.md

 Currently, even if a new field is added to `User`, nothing stops from `validateUser` from compiling.

+In contrast, Rust and OCaml (missing-record-field-pattern) have warning mechanisms for such patterns.

 ## Proposed Change Specification

 The proposal consists of two parts: a new warning that warns unbound record fields `-Wincomplete-field-binds`, and a new syntax to match rest of the fields without binding any variables.